AQAComputer ScienceExam Board Revision

 View mark scheme hint

-Define a byte and its relation to bits.
+Define a byte and explain its relationship to bits.

 Practice Quiz